Explainer: Remote Access Rule (4-004H)

-The University of Utah’s Physical and Facility Security Rule (4-004F) supports the Information Security Policy (4-004).
-The U’s IT security policy, rules, and procedures aim to protect the university’s IT resources, systems, and data, including that of students, patients, faculty, staff, guests, vendors, and more.
+The University of Utah’s Remote Access Rule (4-004H) supports the Information Security Policy (4-004).
+The U’s IT security policy, rules, and procedures aim to protect the university’s IT resources, systems, and data, including that of students, patients, faculty, staff, guests, vendors, and others.

 What does it say?